List of Star Wars species (P–T)

 This is a list of Star Wars species, containing the names of fictional species from the Star Wars franchise beginning with the letters P to T. Star Wars is an American epic space opera film series created by George Lucas.
 The first film in the series, Star Wars, was released on May 25, 1977, and became a worldwide pop culture phenomenon, followed by five sequels and three prequels.
 Many species of alien creatures (often humanoid) are depicted.
+For the other species listed alphabetically, see the following: